What is a Modem?

 Can a modem work without a router?

-Yes, a modem can connect directly to a single device, but a router is needed to distribute the internet connection to multiple devices.
+Yes, a modem can work without a router, but it will only connect one device to the internet.
+A router is needed to distribute the connection to multiple devices.

 Do all modems support Wi-Fi?

-No, not all modems have built-in Wi-Fi.
-Some modems require a separate router to provide wireless connectivity.
+No, not all modems support Wi-Fi.
+Only modem-router combos have built-in Wi-Fi capabilities.
+Standalone modems need a separate router for Wi-Fi.

 Is it necessary to update modem firmware?